inidun/inidun.github.io/_pages/publications.md

 B. Martin and F. Mohammadi Norén, “Nature and Culture in the Age of Environmental Crisis: Digital Analysis of a Global Debate in The UNESCO Courier, 1948-2020”, in A. Rockenberger, S. Gilbert and J. Tiemann, eds., *DHNB2023 Conference Proceedings*.
 Digital Humanities in the Nordic and Baltic Countries Publications 5, 1 (Oslo, 2023): 274-86.
 DOI: [https://doi.org/10.5617/dhnbpub.10671](https://doi.org/10.5617/dhnbpub.10671)

-Benjamin G. Martin, Fredrik Mohammedi Norén, Roger Mähler, Andreas Marklund and Oriane Martin, “The Curated UNESCO Courier 1.0: Annotated Corpora for Digital Research in the Global Humanities” (*under review*)
+Benjamin G. Martin, Fredrik Mohammedi Norén, Roger Mähler, Andreas Marklund and Oriane Martin, “The Curated UNESCO Courier 1.0: Annotated Corpora for Digital Research in the Global Humanities,” Journal of Open Humanities Data, 10: 20, pp. 1–13.
+DOI: [https://doi.org/10.5334/johd.181](https://doi.org/10.5334/johd.181)